A Quick-Start Guide to Passing the Ethics Domain on the NPE

 What the NPE Is Really Testing in the Ethics Domain

-Identify the relevant ethical principles,
+Identify relevant ethical principles.

-Analyse competing duties or risks,
+Analyse competing duties or risks.

 Start With the Code, Not the Case

-Which specific clauses of the Code might apply?
+Which specific clauses of the Code apply?

 Who are the stakeholders, and what are your responsibilities to each?